camerond-bbd/Grad-Program-Project-G3/README.markdown

 ## Nomenclature

 On the whole, naming should follow C# standards.
+Names should be desciptive and not require additional explanation to be understood, with the exception of trivial variables such as loop counters.

 ### Namespaces